mjhea0/swig-primer/README.md

 });
 ```

 Fire up the server and test this out.
-Try adding another variable to the template.
+Nice. **Try adding another variable to the template.**

 *index.html*: